 If you require a solution to remove cured polyurethane from silicone, plastic, nylon, or vinyl molds, contact Stoner Molding Solutions for recommendations from our experts.

 Many molding operations find it helpful to clear light buildup from molds after a certain number of molding cycles.
-The right number of cycles for your operation will depend on the type of products you manufacture and the details of your molding process.
+The correct number of cycles for your operation will depend on the type of products you manufacture and the details of your molding process.

-Using a light cleaning solvent like Stoner’s B510 Light Duty Cleaner softens and loosens light buildup of cured polyurethane in just a few minutes.
+Using a light cleaning solvent like Stoner’s B510 Light Duty Cleaner softens and loosens the light buildup of cured polyurethane in just a few minutes.
 Simply apply the solvent with a brush, wait a few minutes, and wipe down the mold with a clean cloth.

 In either case, we recommend applying Stoner’s B505 PolyOff Heavy Duty Polyurethane Remover following the steps below.

 If needed, molds can also be cleaned at room temperature.
 When possible, mold cleaning can be performed on room temperature molds at the end of the day or during any scheduled downtime.

 Note - Removing cured polyurethane from the mold will also remove your release agent in most cases.
 Be sure to reapply your release agent before putting the mold back into production.

 Operations that produce parts at room temperature can schedule mold cleaning for the end of the day (or during any scheduled downtime).